 Prior to his appointment as VCDS, Admiral Donaldson served as Commander Canada Command, commanding the CAF’s domestic and continental operations including the 2010 Winter Olympic Games in Vancouver and the G8/G20 summits.
 Prior to that, he spent 18 months as Director of the Strategic Joint Staff - the operations manager for the CAF - and two years as Commander, Canadian Pacific Fleet.
 His earlier command appointments include the frigate HMCS VANCOUVER, Sea Training Staff Pacific, and the destroyer HMCS ATHABASKAN, flagship for the Canadian Atlantic Fleet.

-VAdm Donaldson holds a Bachelors Degree in Political Science and Economics from Carleton University in Ottawa, and a Masters Degree in International Relations and Maritime Strategic Studies from Dalhousie University in Halifax.
+Bruce Donaldson holds a Bachelors Degree in Political Science and Economics from Carleton University in Ottawa, and a Masters Degree in International Relations and Maritime Strategic Studies from Dalhousie University in Halifax.
 He is a graduate of the Command and Staff and National Security Studies Courses at the Canadian Forces College in Toronto, as well as the Canada School of the Public Service's Advanced Leadership Programme.

 Vice-Admiral (Retired) Bruce Donaldson joined CFN Consultants in September 2014.
 Located in Victoria, British Columbia, he directly supports CFN clients on the west coast, while providing advice and expertise in strategic defence issues to the larger CFN client portfolio.